Senate parliamentarian deals blow to Dems’ immigration push

 “We are deeply disappointed in this decision but the fight to provide lawful status for immigrants in budget reconciliation continues,” Senate Majority Leader Chuck Schumer, D-N.Y., said in a written statement.
 “Senate Democrats have prepared alternate proposals and will be holding additional meetings with the Senate parliamentarian in the coming days.”

+In fact, both parties have stretched the use of the special budget protections over the years.
+Democrats used them to enact President Barack Obama’s 2010 health care law, and Republicans used them during their failed 2017 drive to repeal that statute.

+“It would have led to an increased run on the border — beyond the chaos we already have there today,” said the Senate Budget Committee’s top Republican, South Carolina Sen. Lindsey Graham.

-One such approach would be to update a “registry” date that allows some immigrants in the U.S. by that time to become permanent residents if they meet certain conditions, but it was unclear if they would pursue that option or how the parliamentarian would rule.
+One alternative advocates have said they’re exploring would be to update a “registry” date that allows some immigrants in the U.S. by that time to become permanent residents if they meet certain conditions.
+But it was unclear if they would pursue that option or how the parliamentarian would rule.

-“The parliamentarian’s recommendation is just that: a recommendation,” tweeted Greisa Martinez Rosas, executive director of United We Dream, an immigrants' rights group.
-“Democrats can still deliver citizenship this year.
-It’s time they side with millions of immigrants, our friends, and our communities.
-This isn’t over.
-We need citizenship THIS YEAR.”

-The provisions that MacDonough has said should be removed would create varying, multiyear processes for immigrants to gain legal permanent residence, which in turn would allow many of them to pursue citizenship.

-Party leaders are still working on finding a compromise on the sweeping legislation that would satisfy virtually every Democrat in Congress.
-They can't lose any Democratic votes in the 50-50 Senate and can lose no more than three in the House.

-Under the special process Democrats are using to shield the overall bill from a filibuster, language in such legislation is considered “extraneous” and is supposed to be removed if its budget impact is “merely incidental” to the provision’s overall policies.
+White House spokesperson Vedant Patel called the parliamentarian’s decision disappointing but said senators would offer new immigration ideas.

-MacDonough said the budget impact of Democrats' immigration proposal was outweighed by the policy impact it would have.
-Democrats have said that according to an unreleased estimate by the nonpartisan Congressional Budget Office, the immigration provisions would have increased federal deficits by more than $130 billion over the coming decade, largely because of federal benefits the immigrants would qualify for.
+MacDonough cited a CBO estimate that Democrats’ proposals would increase federal deficits by $140 billion over the coming decade.
+That is largely because of federal benefits the immigrants would qualify for.

+But that fiscal impact, wrote MacDonough, was overshadowed by improvements the Democratic effort would make for immigrants’ lives.

+“Many undocumented persons live and work in the shadows of our society out of fear of deportation,” she said.
+Permanent legal status would grant them “freedom to work, freedom to travel, freedom to live openly in our society in any state in the nation, and to reunite with their families and it would make them eligible, in time, to apply for citizenship — things for which there is no federal fiscal equivalent.”

 Democrats and a handful of GOP allies have made halting progress during the past two decades toward legislation that would help millions of immigrants gain permanent legal status in the U.S. Ultimately, they’ve been thwarted each time by broad Republican opposition.